 Yesterday my friends Donna and Leroy Barber visited Antioch for a Q&A session on Ferguson and what it means for faith and race relations in America.
-They also stuck around for a conversation with students and others in the Kilns College community to discuss in greater depth the issues surrounding Ferguson and the deeper needs for knowledge, understanding and reconciliation regarding race in America.
+They also stuck around for a conversation with students and others in the Kilns College community to discuss in greater depth the issues surrounding Ferguson and the deeper need for knowledge, understanding, and reconciliation regarding race in America.

 Like many, I’ve watched more news in the last week than I can remember and have run the gamut of emotions.
 But mainly I have a deep sadness with regard to the lack of empathy that still seems to pervade much of culture regarding the dignity, worth and experience of people of color.

 My mind and heart is a jumbled up and convoluted mess.
 I’m sad and I’m angry and of course it’s about the confusion and deep and pervasive pain in Ferguson.
 And if you aren’t sad and angry then I would say maybe something died inside of you a long time ago.
 Because there’s a young man dead and parents who will never, ever get over it and there are businesses being burned and a whole lot of folks hating on one another and a whole bunch of others who are living in fear for their families…and so much more pain on so many levels.
 But what makes me just as sad and just as angry is what Ferguson says about the state of relational affairs in our nation as a whole.
 We didn’t just become a relational mess.
 We’ve been a relational mess.
 Ferguson simply displays the anger, tension and frustration that have been lingering beneath the surface of our lives…well, forever.
 Continue reading Kevin’s thoughts here.

 I also really appreciate the tone and the balance of this piece by my friend David Bailey.
 As an African American musician and worship leader, he seeks to bring about reconciliation through songs and art.
 His call for broader relationships and diversity resonates deeply with me.